LS4GAN/uvcgan4slats/README.md

 </p>

 # Train your own model
-In this part, we demonstrate how to train `UVCGAN` model on your own dataset.
+In this part, we demonstrate how to train `UVCGAN` model on your dataset.
 We will discuss three topics: Prepare the dataset, Pre-train the generators (optional), and Train I2I translation.